 Transient waveform control can be used for seismic testing or any industry where short-duration, high-amplitude transient events are likely to occur.
 It allows users to replicate time-history files and have better control over recorded events.

-Modified Time History Waveform
+Modified Time-history Waveform

 In VibrationVIEW, the user can make minor adjustments to the original time history file to meet or exceed the required response spectrum.
 The software can employ adaptive SRS control, so the user does not need to modify the wavelet table to compensate for structural resonances.